 In other words, contrary to some Christians’ understanding, humanist morality is not a “do it if it feels good” escape from responsibility.
 It is an earnestly contemplated code that is more incisive and often more restrictive than theirs, yet more freeing and cognitive of the varieties of human experience.
 Recognizing that we are on our own in figuring out morality demands serious and extended reflection, a thoughtful undertaking that begets greater conceptual respectability than religion can ever achieve.
 Religion-based morality is tied to Bronze Age supernaturalism and–if compared to present knowledge–brings with it a frightening load of ignorance.
 Humanist morality doesn’t spring from random and time/environment-specific considerations of ancients who believed the absurdities of evil serpents, living walking sticks, and talking bushes.

-Those ancients and their progeny came up with a morality that made immoralities of sex before marriage, even thinking about sex before marriage, playing cards, using condoms, going to motion pictures, showing (and certainly sharing) one’s body parts, having babies out of wedlock, cursing, and a long list of other such prohibitions.
-(Might any of these actions, at one time or another, be stupid, dangerous, hindrances to other goals, or otherwise ill-advised?
-Well, of course, but those characteristics are not the same as immoral.)
-Constructing, maintaining, and improving the utility and integrity of morality is challenge enough without adding superfluous strictures, for unnecessary behavioral boundaries dilute the effect of important ones.
-A stricter moral code is not, ipso facto, a better one.
-Religion-based morality is thus prone to “strain at a gnat and swallow a camel,” bursting with absurdities.
+Those ancients and their progeny came up with a morality that made immoralities of thinking about sex outside marriage, playing cards, using condoms, going to motion pictures, showing (and certainly sharing) one’s body parts, having babies out of wedlock, cursing, and a long list of other such prohibitions.
+(Of course, any of these actions at one time or another might be stupid, dangerous, hindrances to other goals, or otherwise ill-advised.
+But those characteristics are not the same as immoral.)
+Constructing, maintaining, and improving the utility and integrity of morality is challenge enough without adding superfluous strictures; unnecessary behavioral boundaries dilute the effect of important ones.
+Thus, a stricter moral code is not, ipso facto, a better one.
+Religion-based morality is shot through with straining at gnats and swallowing camels, bursting with absurdities.

-“Whoever is able to make you absurd is able to make you commit atrocities,” Voltaire said, “And from this derives all those crimes of religion which have overrun the world.”
-One of those religion-foisted crimes is genitally-focused, small-minded misconstruing of what morality should be all about.
-Christians regularly consider this sophomoric, often silly misconception of morals to put them on the high road of morality.
+“Whoever is able to make you absurd is able to make you commit atrocities,” said Voltaire, “And from this derives all those crimes of religion which have overrun the world.”
+Notice how frequently Christian morality (perhaps especially the genitally focused rules) is a small-minded misconstruction of what morality should be all about.
+Christians so often argue that this sophomoric, often silly misconception of morals puts them on the high road of morality.
 To the contrary, their religious moral code—dreamed up by the ancients, ascribed to a god, fawned over by well-intended persons who leave much of their intelligence at the church door—is itself immoral.

 I must add that not all humanists would see the concrete manifestations of morality and immorality in exactly the same way as I, though they would of course agree that morality is of human origin and a human responsibility.
 Due to possible variation, however, I owe other humanists the courtesy of not presuming to speak for them, especially in consideration of issues more detailed than the Golden Rule.
 The need for that restraint will become more obvious in my next post on the moral issue of extramarital sex.